maziac/DeZog/documentation/Usage.md

 **IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM THE USE OF THE HW, SW OR ANYTHING ELSE PRESENTED HERE.**

-You require a USB/Serial converter like this one:
+You require a USB/Serial converter like this [one](https://www.amazon.com/dp/B07RBK2P47/ref=cm_sw_r_cp_api_i_A.2YEbANE66PG):
 ![](images/usb_serial_cable.jpg)
 It needs to be capable of 921600 Baud.

+(Note: I also used a cable from Adafruit.
+It's working as well.
+It was faster for small packets but I had to disconnect it physically from my mac more oftenly to get it back working.)

 On the other side only 3 wires are required:
 ![](images/usb_serial_connectors.jpg)